MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

 To compose a message with a hero card and button, you can attach a `HeroCard` object to a message.

-The source code shown here is based on the [Handling attachments](https://github.com/microsoft/BotBuilder-Samples/tree/main/samples/java_springboot/15.handling-attachments) sample.
+The following source code is from the [Handling attachments](https://github.com/microsoft/BotBuilder-Samples/tree/main/samples/java_springboot/15.handling-attachments) sample.

 **AttachmentsBot.java**